mzeidenberg/fall22_0479_website/content/home/syllabus.md

 If you are unable to log on at these times and would like to talk to me, please email me for an appointment.

-Jaimin, the TA, will also be holding Zoom office hours, details TBA.
+Jaimin, the TA, will also be holding Zoom office hours on Tuesdays and Wednesdays from 2-3 PM.
+The link is https://nyu.zoom.us/j/96413006016?pwd=Z3gyS043RlNyRTl5dC94Z3ArbzI2Zz09

+You can also access Jaimin's meeting link in Brightspace.

 ## Course Description